 During my first backpacking trip around Southeast Asia I had no desire to visit Singapore.
-Most people told me it wasn’t worth it because it was so expensive and that 1-2 days in the city was enough.
+Most people told me it wasn’t worth it because it was so expensive and that 1-2 days in the city was enough for a Singapore trip.

 They couldn’t have been more wrong.

 When I scored a cheap deal to Singapore from Canada I was excited to visit a new country and as I began to research I realized there were a ton of things to do in Singapore, many Singapore attractions that were worth seeing and ways that you could do Singapore on a budget.

 Singapore is the easiest place that I have ever travelled to.
 Everything on the island nation is done so well.
 It is also extremely safe, there is an abundance of food to try, it is extremely tourist friendly and many languages are spoken (plus the locals are so helpful helping you find where to go in Singapore!).

 The only downside is that Singapore is expensive compared to the rest of Southeast Asia but if you let that stop you from visiting then you are seriously missing out.
 Keep reading to find out what to do in Singapore for an amazing 3-5 days with this easy Singapore travel guide that will help you plan a trip to Singapore without a hassle.

 - 8 Where to Stay in Singapore

 Singapore is both a city and a country that is officially known as the Republic of Singapore located just off the southern tip of Peninsula Malaysia.